Work in progress.

 Here are some examples of the usage of the doer pronouns:

 Remember that in Arabic, each verb must have it’s own doer, so when there are multiple verbs associated with the same doer, the first verb can be used with the doer noun and the rest with doer pronouns.
-This is the same behavior as with perfect verbs.
+This is the same behavior as with caseless verbs.
 For example:

 يَجْلِسُ ٱلرِّجَالُ وَيَأْكُلُونَ وَيَشْرَبُونَ.